Sport in Morocco: Football

 The Royal Moroccan Football Federation based in Rabat is the governing body of football in Morocco.
 Morocco qualified for the FIFA World Cup six times and bid for the World Cups 1994, 1998, 2006, 2010 and 2026 but lost out to United States, France, Germany, South Africa and Canada/Mexico/United States in these bids.
-Morocco is now co-bidding for the 2030 with either Portugal/Spain or Algeria/Tunisia.
+On 4 October 2023, The FIFA Executive Committee has unanimously accepted the Morocco-Spain-Portugal bid as a candidate to host the 2030 FIFA World Cup.